-It's not easy marketing your small business.
-You have to take risks and sometimes they don't pay off.
-But judging by the experiences of many successful business people - people like Richard Branson, Drayton Bird and Rowan Gormley - it's often the mistakes that make them the success they are today, as Rachel Miller discovers
+It's not easy marketing your small business; you have to take risks and sometimes they don't pay off.
+But judging by the experiences of some of the most successful business people, it's often the mistakes that make them who they are today, as Rachel Miller discovers

 Every entrepreneur has made mistakes.
 The most successful ones are those that can admit where they've gone wrong and learn from it.